canadafloridaThe Canadian reference for Florida

 Florida Healthcare Surrogate Designation

 The Florida Healthcare Surrogate Designation (Florida Statutes §765.203) is the Florida equivalent of a healthcare proxy or medical power of attorney.
 It designates a person to make medical decisions on your behalf if you're unable to make them yourself.
-Florida hospitals and healthcare providers will follow a Florida-compliant Healthcare Surrogate Designation — your Canadian healthcare proxy document may or may not be accepted.
+Florida hospitals and healthcare providers will follow a Florida-compliant Healthcare Surrogate Designation, your Canadian healthcare proxy document may or may not be accepted.
+That scenario is not hypothetical on Florida roads: the first 24 hours after an auto accident are exactly when a Florida-compliant surrogate designation earns its keep.

 Sources